 The significant impacts on local roads and infrastructure from heavy vehicle traffic should have been identified in environmental assessment documents.
 Measures like the planned bypass road around Olyanytsya and additional road safety measures should have been identified as necessary to relieve road dust, pollution and odor impacts, as well as safety risks.
-These measures should have been treated as a requirement of the EBRD's financing and included in the Project ESAP.
+212 These measures should have been treated as a requirement of the EBRD's financing and included in the Project ESAP.
 The EBRD should have followed up with the Company to ensure that such measures were implemented in a timely manner, or that the Company developed alternative solutions to address these impacts.
 MHP should not have proceeded with development of new Project facilities that will aggravate these road-related impacts for Olyanytsya residents until after the planned bypass road, or a similar measure to avoid or mitigate impacts from heavy vehicle traffic, was in place.

 Despite extreme delays in its construction, residents in Olyanytsya continue to believe that the planned bypass road will serve as an effective measure to avoid or mitigate future traffic-related impacts.
-MHP should complete the bypass road immediately, communicate directly with community members and the public about its progress, and compensate for the damages and inconvenience caused by the years-long delay in constructing this critical mitigation measure.
-MHP should likewise proactively address impacts from heavy vehicle traffic in other local villages.
+213 MHP should complete the bypass road immediately, communicate directly with community members and the public about its progress, and compensate for the damages and inconvenience caused by the years-long delay in constructing this critical mitigation measure.
+214 MHP should likewise proactively address impacts from heavy vehicle traffic in other local villages.
 Environmental impact assessments should be updated to include road-related impacts,

-Such measures are required by the EBRD Environmental and Social Policy PR 1 #1, #7-9 and PR 4 #29-30.
+Such measures are required by the EBRD Environmental and Social Policy PR 1 #1, #7-9 and PR 4 #29- and lenders should actively monitor and supervise the Company's efforts to address these impacts.

-&lt;sup>213 Completing the bypass road in the shortest possible time was also a recommendation of the November 2016 Road Commission report (see Commission report at 2), included in Annex 8.
+Completing the bypass road in the shortest possible time was also a recommendation of the November 2016 Road Commission report (see Commission report at 2), included in Annex 8.

-&lt;sup>214 See Section V for a more complete explanation of proposed actions to resolve this complaint.
+214 See Section V for a more complete explanation of proposed actions to resolve this complaint.